podcast

 DZ-43: Driving Sequences - Character and Plot Intensity

-What gives your sequences their intensity?
+Listen to understand how dramatic questions shape audience engagement and pacing through sequences.
 Chas and Stu are joined for the fourth time by the inestimable Stephen Cleary - this time to take a deep dive into sequences.
 A real deep dive.
 A 3+ hour deep dive.
 Stephen postulates that sequences can compel the audience in different ways via the type of dramatic questions being posed.
 Are they plot questions ("Will she defuse the bomb?") or character questions ("Will she understand what compels her to defuse bombs?") or a combination of both?
-What is the impact on the pacing, structure of your story or...
+What is the impact on...

 2017-07-08